Real Property Tax

 learn more about how your property taxes are calculated here.
 Property Taxes Explained

 DUE DATES: The County Treasurer collects real estate taxes for the previous year during the current year.
 This is also known as arrears.
-The due date for 2021 first half real estate taxes will be March 11, 2022.
-The due date for 2021 second half real estate taxes will be August 5, 2022.
+The due date for 2022 first half real estate taxes will be March 10, 2023.
+The due date for 2022 second half real estate taxes is July 28, 2023.
 Payments must be received in the Treasurer's office, or contain a U.S. postal service postmark, by the due date reflected on the semi-annual tax bill.
 Per section 323.12(B) of the Ohio Revised Code, a private meter postmark on an envelope is not a valid postmark for purposes of establishing the date of payment.